 - 1 1/2 tsp. salt

 - Preheat oven to 325° F. and spray a 10-inch-diameter springform pan (with 2 3/4-inch-high sides) with nonstick spray.

-- Whisk flour, cornmeal, baking powder and baking soda in medium bowl.
-In another bowl, whisk oil, eggs, vanilla, and honey.
+- In a medium bowl, whisk together the flour, cornmeal, baking powder and baking soda.
+In another bowl, whisk together the oil, eggs, vanilla, and honey.

-- Using electric mixer or in the bowl of a stand mixer, beat butter, 3/4 cup plus 2 tablespoons sugar, and 1 1/2 teaspoons salt in large bowl until creamy.
-With mixer running on medium speed, gradually add egg mixture/ Beat to blend.
-Beat in flour mixture just until blended.
-Add ricotta and yogurt.
+- Using an electric mixer or in the bowl of a stand mixer, beat butter, 3/4 cup plus 2 tablespoons sugar, and 1 1/2 teaspoons salt in large bowl until creamy.
+With mixer running on medium speed, gradually add the egg mixture.
+Beat until well blended.
+Beat in the flour mixture just until combined.
+Add the ricotta and yogurt.
 Beat on low speed just to blend.

 - Pour half of batter into prepared pan and spread.
-Scatter on half of the blueberries over batter.
+Scatter half of the blueberries over the batter.
 Spoon remaining batter over in dollops, then spread to cover blueberries.
-Scatter remaining blueberries over top.
-Sprinkle remaining 1 tablespoon sugar over blueberries.
+Scatter remaining blueberries over the top.
+Sprinkle top with remaining 1 Tablespoon sugar over blueberries.

 - Bake cake until top is golden brown and tester inserted into centre comes out clean, about 1 hour and 15 minutes.
 Cool completely in the pan on rack before removing to a plate.

 - Dust cooled cake with icing (confectioners)

 Don’t have a cast-iron skillet yet?